biothings/biothings.api/docs/doc/standalone.rst

 A standalone instance is a pre-configured system containing several parts.
 BioThings hub is the system used to interact with BioThings backend and perform operations such as downloading data and create/update ElasticSearch indices.
-Those indices are used by BioThings web system to serve data to end-users.
-The hub can be accessed through a standard SSH connection or through REST API calls.
+Those indices are used by the actual BioThings web API system to serve data to end-users.
+The hub can be accessed through a standard
+SSH connection or through REST API calls.
 In this guide, we'll use the SSH server.

 A BioThings instance expose several services on different ports:

-* 80: BioThings web API port
+* **80**: BioThings web API port
-* 7022: BioThings hub SSH port
+* **7022**: BioThings hub SSH port
-* 7080: BioThings hub REST API port
+* **7080**: BioThings hub REST API port
-* 9200: ElasticSearch port
+* **9200**: ElasticSearch port

 We will map and expose those ports to the host server using option ``-p`` so we can access BioThings services without having to enter the container (eg. hub ssh port here will accessible using port 19022).
-Also, instance will store

 .. code:: bash

   $ docker run --name demo_mygene -p 19080:80 -p 19200:9200 -p 19022:7022 -p 19090:7080 -d demo_mygene

+.. note:: Instance will store ElasticSearch data in `/var/lib/elasticsearch/` directory, and downloaded data and logs
+          in ``/data/`` directory.
+Those two locations could require extra disk space, if needed Docker option ``-v`` can be used to mount a directory from the host, inside the container.
+Please refer to Docker documnentation.

+.. _services:

 Let's enter the container to check everything is running fine.
 Services may take a while, up to 1 min, before fully started.
 If some services are missing, the troubleshooting section may help.